TheRemote/Legendary-Java-Minecraft-Paper/README.md

 Some plugins have dependencies so make sure you read the installation guide first for the plugin you are looking at.<br>
 A popular place to get plugins is: <a href="https://dev.bukkit.org/bukkit-plugins">https://dev.bukkit.org/bukkit-plugins</a>

+<h2>NoScreen Environment Variable</h2>
+Disables launching the server with the screen application which prevents needing an interactive terminal (but disables some logging): <pre>docker run -it -v yourvolumename:/minecraft -e NoScreen=Y -p 25565:25565 05jchambers/legendary-java-minecraft-paper:latest</pre>

 <h2>Buy A Coffee / Donate</h2>
 <p>People have expressed some interest in this (you are all saints, thank you, truly)</p>
 <ul>